 Peter Sagan likes his wheelies, usually at the finish line of a long road race, but could he beat this world record?
 We'd love to see him attempt it one day.
 The fastest wheelie is an impressive 86.1mph, set by mountain bike legend Bobby Root in 2001.
 No, he didn’t pedal up to that speed first, he slipstreamed a car before reaching the necessary speed to pop a wheelie, lasting 9.75m (32ft).

-It's indicative of the popularity of online racing and training platform Zwift that this one keeps falling.
+It's indicative of the popularity of online racing and training platform Zwift that this one tumbled several times in the early days of Zwift.
 In 2016 Chris Hopkinson rode 1,625km to take the record off Derek Boocock.
 Just a couple of months later, on February 22 2017, Jasmijn Muller finished a three-day stint that pushed the record out to an astonishing 1,828km.

 But you don't get to hang on for long to a turbo record that Hoppo wants to keep.
 On March 23, 2017, Hopkinson completed a 2,500km ride in under 100 hours.

 Austrian Christoph Strasser of Race Across America fame holds the world record for the distance ridden on a velodrome in 24 hours, riding an astonishing 941.873 kilometres (585.253 miles) at the Velodrome Suisse.

 The four-time winner of the Race Across America completed 3,767 laps of the 250 metre track in Grenchen, Switzerland, starting at 1pm on Saturday 14 October.
 His average speed was 39.42 kilometres an hour.